Ha-Duong-88/Pewlett-Hackard-Analysis/README.md

     * Birth dates
     * From and to dates for employee titles

-To refine the query, multiple tables were joined using inner and left joins on the primary keys.
+To refine the query, multiple tables were joined using inner and left joins on the primary keys and conditions to retrieve information from specific columns.
 The query output was then stored in new tables from which further queries were performed.

 The data from the various joined tables  and was furtther filtered by different conditions, such as:
         * Filtering the data from the employee birth date columns to extract employees who were born between 1952 and 1955